hertzmann/hertzmann.github.io/_posts/2020-09-23-dreaming-and-Sampling.md

 I have no idea if Geoff's theory has the slightest kernel of truth in it.
 I also don't know if he still believes it.

-Borges said, by way of introduction to [J. W. Dunne's theories of dreaming](https://en.wikipedia.org/wiki/An_Experiment_with_Time), "I do not agree with this theory, but it is so beautiful it is worth recalling."
+Borges said, when introducing [J. W. Dunne's theories of dreaming](https://en.wikipedia.org/wiki/An_Experiment_with_Time), "I do not agree with this theory, but it is so beautiful it is worth recalling."
 There is a lot about dreaming that doesn't seem to me to be explained by Geoff's theory.
 But Geoff's theory is so beautiful it is worth recalling.

 <center>
 <figure>